ruvin27/StudyBoard/README.md

 You can use services like Netlify, Vercel, or traditional web hosting to deploy your application.

----
-**Backend

-Place the backend folder in htdocs in xampp folder.

-SQL
+MYSQL - Database
+1. Start the apache and mysql serve on Xampp.

-1. Create a database named rrr9569_studyboard.
+2. Create a database named rrr9569_studyboard.
-2. Run the file name createScripts.sql and tables will be created.
+3. Run the file name createScripts.sql and tables will be created.
-3. Run the createData.sql and data will be populated in the tables.
+4. Run the createData.sql and data will be populated in the tables.

+PHP Backend (If you are using pure php apis.
+Note The frontend was updated after this phase so some apis may not work)

+1. Place the backend folder in htdocs in xampp folder.
+2. Update the config.php file with connection details.
+3. Your apis should be working now.
+4. Need to update the apiUrl on the frontend.

+Laravel Backend (Latest Backend that is connected to the react frontend)
+1. cd laravelBackend
+2. composer install
+3. create a .env file and copy paste contents from .env.example
+4. Update the variables inside .env
+5. Run php artisan serve
+6. May need to run php artisan optimize when updating or adding an api.

+Chat Nodejs

+1. npm install
+2. npm start
+3. Update the serverURL in frontend/src/contexts/AuthContext.jsx to localhost.

 That's it!
 You should now have the StudyBoard website up and running on your local machine.